 Moreover, its low fat content and high fiber content help to both eliminate bad cholesterol (LDL) and, at the same time, absorb bile acids.
 This is very useful for people who suffer from gallbladder conditions.

 In addition, it’s also an excellent natural laxative, given that its fiber regulates intestinal transit and bacterial flora.

-The parts of sugar-apples and their benefits
+Parts of the sugar-apple and their benefits

-- Skin: When cooked, it serves as a home treatment for chronic colitis.
+- Skin: when cooked, it serves as a home treatment for chronic colitis.

-- Seeds: Can be used as a treatment for dandruff and even as an antiemetic.
+- Seeds: can be used as a treatment for dandruff, and even as an anti-emetic.

-- Roots: An infusion of the roots serves as a strong purgative.
+- Roots: an infusion of the roots serves as a strong purgative.

 - Leaves: when used as a tea, they help to calm spasms and cramps.
 This is also a home remedy for anemia, colitis, and malnutrition.